foss2serve/github-workflow-activity/reference.md

 Do not type `$`.
 This is the prompt that the command-line displays to you to indicate that it is ready for you to type a command.
 Lines that start with `###` are performed using GitHub through a browser.
-The numbers at the end of each line will be used in later sections to refer back to specific lines; do not type these either.
+The numbers at the end of each line are for quick reference and should not be typed either.
 When you see a term in all capital letters surrounded by angle brackets, e.g., `<MY_URL>`, replace it with a value appropriate to the project you are working on.
 A list of these placeholders and their meaning is below: